No items found.

 How do I choose the suitable closing activity for my group?

-As a healthcare professional leading group therapy sessions, selecting the most impactful closing activity requires careful consideration of your group's unique characteristics and the session's objectives.
+As a healthcare professional leading small group of therapy sessions, selecting the most impactful closing activity requires careful consideration of your group's unique characteristics and the session's objectives.
 Here are some key factors to guide your selection:

 1. Stage of group development